Why Go to Rimini?:

-- Piazza Cavour is the main square where you'll find government, socializing, and market day on Wednesday.
-In the center of the square are a statue of Pope Paul IV and the circular Pigna fountain built in 1543 but incorporating some Roman remains.
+- Piazza Cavour is the main square, dating from the Medieval period, where you'll find government, socializing, and market day on Wednesday.
+In the center of the square are a statue of Pope Paul IV and the circular Pigna fountain built in 1543 incorporating some Roman remains.
 Around the square are several interesting buildings including the 13th century Palazzo dell'Arengo, the town hall, the old fish market, and neoclassical theater, Teatro Amintore Galli.
 Behind the theater is the 15th century fortress, Castel Sismondo, used for cultural events.

-- Piazza tre Martiri is the stie of the old Roman Forum, the early 16th century Tempietto di S. Antonio da Padova, and Torre dell'Orologio, the clocktower, built in 1547 but with a clock face from 1750.
+- Piazza tre Martiri is the site of the old Roman Forum.
+In the square are the early 16th century Tempietto of Saint Anthony, and the clock tower, built in 1547 but with a clock face from 1750.
 There's also a 16th century column commemorating Julius Caesar.

 - S. Agostino, a Romanesque-Gothic church, dates from 1247 and has important art works and frescoes inside.
-It's 55 meter tall bell tower is the tallest in Rimini.
+Its 55 meter tall bell tower is the tallest in towni.

 - The City Museum, Museo della Citta, is housed in a former convent and 40 rooms filled with more than 1500 art works.
 The archaeology section focuses on Roman finds and the Pinacoteca has Italian art from the 11th through 20th centuries.